radiradev/contrastive-neutrino/README.md

 - Tutorial on [`edep2supera`](https://www.deeplearnphysics.org/edep2supera_tutorials/)

 # Learning Representations
+- Rotations
+- Translations
+- Energy scale
-- Rotation
+- Dropping voxels
+- Cutout (can learn representations that are robust even when particles are close to the edge)
 - Smearing the energy
-- Masking out voxels
-- Changing the energy scale - remove a certain percentage of the energy value within the event.